svrooij/sonos2mqtt/README.md

 ## Installation

-Using sonos2mqtt is really easy, but it requires at least [Node.js](https://nodejs.org/) v6 or higher.
+Using sonos2mqtt is really easy, but it requires at least [Node.js](https://nodejs.org/) v8 or higher, because of it's async usage.
 (This app is tested against v8 and v9).

 `sudo npm install -g sonos2mqtt`